treydock/puppet-munge/README.md

 #### munge

+##### `use_epel`

+Whether or not to include the stahnma/epel module.
+If set to false, it is assumed that the munge RPMs are available via a different yum repository or package management system such as Spacewalk. (defaults to 'true').

 ##### `package_ensure`

-Package 'ensure' property (defaults to 'present').
+package 'ensure' property (defaults to 'present').

 ##### `package_name`